 Unlike herbaceous peonies, tree peonies develop a trunk-like stem and do not die to the ground each winter.
 They bloom on old wood and can get as tall as 5 feet.
 They also have a more striking foliage than herbaceous peonies.
 Each of the leaves is edged in purple.
 While my plant has been in the ground two (or maybe three) years, it is still dainty.

-An article on tree peonies is in the current issue of Northern Gardener and in it, writer Margaret Haapoja says most experts recommend some winter protection for tree peonies this far north (oops, I better do that this fall!) but otherwise they are not difficult to grow.
+Most experts recommend some winter protection for tree peonies this far north (oops, I better do that this fall!) but otherwise they are not difficult to grow.
+(Update from 2018: I never covered my tree peony and it got better and better each year.
+Go figure.)
 They need four to six hours of sunlight and a moderate amount of fertilizer.
 It takes them five or more years to reach full size.
 That’s OK, though, because like other peonies they are long-lived.
 Most peonies will out-live the person who plants them by several decades.